RWTH-EBC/AixCaliBuHA/examples/README.md

 3. Clone the library using `git clone --recurse-submodules https://github.com/RWTH-EBC/AixCaliBuHA`
 4. Clone the AixLib in order to use the models: `git clone https://github.com/RWTH-EBC/AixLib` Also check if you're on development using `cd AixLib && git status && cd ..`
-5. Install ebcpy using `pip install -e AixCaliBuHA/ebcpy`
-6. Install the library using `pip install -e AixCaliBuHA`
+5. Install the library using `pip install -e AixCaliBuHA`

 # What can I learn in the examples?